 To verify the prevalence of CO code in real-world development, we analyzed 6,403 high-quality Python repositories from GitHub, examining their CO code counts and identifying defects in CO code using CodeQL~\cite{b39}.
 We found that 84.62\% of repositories and 13.09\% of Python files contained CO code, with 21.19\% of those CO code having detectable defects.
 This highlights that a notable number of such issues exist in practice.

 Our main experimental procedure is illustrated in Fig.~\ref{methodology}.
 We scanned Python files to identify defective code segments, which were then extracted and commented to create defective CO code.
 The remaining parts of the files were preserved as code context, forming a targeted dataset.
 Next, we inserted the defective CO code into different positions within the corresponding code context to generate prompts containing the defective CO code.
-These prompts were submitted to the AI coding assistants GitHub Copilot and Cursor, with code generation performed using the GPT-4o and Claude 3.5 Sonnet models.
+These prompts were submitted to the AI coding assistants GitHub Copilot and Cursor, with code generation performed using the GPT-4o~\cite{openai2024gpt4o} and Claude 3.5 Sonnet~\cite{anthropic2024claude35} models.
 We then examined whether the generated code reintroduced the original defect.
 The results show that when defective CO code is included in the prompts, the number of defects in the generated code increases.
 We also evaluated the impact of factors such as tagging, truncation strategies, and the sparsity of the surrounding code context.